A type of Power-Up

 - Even more in Stern Pinball's The Avengers, as nearly every superhero gets in on the act: T-H-O-R, L-O-K-I, H-U-L-K, I-R-O-N-M-A-N, H-A-W-K-E-Y-E, B-L-A-C-K-W-I-D-O-W, and even C-O-S-M-I-C.

-- The Captain America board from Zen Studios requires you to spell S-O-L-D-I-E-R-S-Y-M-B-O-L-S-A-V-I-O-U-R-F-R-I-E-N-D. Thank goodness you do it via the bumpers rather than any other kind of shot.
+- The Captain America board from Zen Studios requires you to spell S-O-L-D-I-E-R-S-Y-M-B-O-L-S-A-V-I-O-U-R-F-R-I-E-N-D to activate Super Jets.
+Thank goodness you do it via the bumpers rather than any other kind of shot.

-- Zen Studios' Fantastic Four goes nuts with what can be spelled: F-A-N-T-A-S-T-I-C (activates a ball saver), F-O-U-R (increases the end-of-ball bonus multiplier), I-N-V-I-S-I-B-L-E (allows a shot up the Human Torch ramp for a lot of points), T-O-R-C-H (the first step to Sign Multiball), T-H-I-N-G (activates Thing Multiball), F-O-R-C-E (enables the left kickback), F-I-E-L-D (enables the right kickback), and B-A-X-T-E-R (starts Skrull Invasion once the ball is shot into the Baxter Building).
+- Zen Studios' Fantastic Four goes nuts with what can be spelled: F-A-N-T-A-S-T-I-C (lights Fantastic Four-Ball lock), F-O-U-R (increases the end-of-ball bonus multiplier), I-N-V-I-S-I-B-L-E (allows a shot up the Human Torch ramp for a lot of points), T-O-R-C-H (lights Ball Igniter), T-H-I-N-G (activates Thing Multiball), F-O-R-C-E F-I-E-L-D (enables the left & right kickbacks), and B-A-X-T-E-R (starts Skrull Invasion once the ball is shot into the Baxter Building).
 The upper half of the playfield is covered in inserts for these things to spell.

 - Starting multiball in Creature from the Black Lagoon requires spelling F-I-L-M. This involves several subtasks, including spelling K-I-S-S (for an extra ball) and P-A-I-D (to increase the bonus multiplier).